sungsoo-ahn/2025/_posts/2025-04-28-vit-baseline-revisited.md

 | Head: MLP → linear | 76.8 <g>+0.1</g> | 78.1 <r>-0.5</r> | 78.9 <r>-0.9</r> |

 We first notice that there is quite a bit of variation: In particular, 76.8(3)% for 90ep Head: MLP → linear is low compared to our previous result 77.27%.
-This reminds us of our ["grafting" experiment](https://github.com/EIFY/big_vision/tree/grafted) of training a PyTorch model on the Big Vision data pipelines that results in [76.38% top-1 validation set accuracy](https://wandb.ai/eify/mup-vit/reports/torch-on-big-vision-input3--Vmlldzo4NTMzMTU4).
-If we believe that they are all from their respective distributions, then the Inception crop implementation means the difference between 76.38-76.87 and 76.83-77.27, with variation of $\pm 0.2$ in each range and overlapping extrema.
+Compared to our [grafted experiments](https://github.com/EIFY/big_vision/tree/grafted) where the variation is $\pm 0.08$ (76.65-76.81%) with random initialization but deterministic (fixed random seed) training data pipeline, we observe variation of $\pm 0.2$ when both initialization and training data pipeline are randomized.
 Regardless, the trend seems to be that the correct Inception crop benefits lower training budget experiments but shows mixed results for higher training budget.
 One plausible explanation is that oversampling smaller crops amounts to stronger augmentation, which tends to benefit